 ORAU welcomes new board members, new consortium institutions

-OAK RIDGE, Tenn.—ORAU recently announced the election of four new board members and welcomed four new institutions to its more than 120-member university consortium.
+OAK RIDGE, Tenn.—ORAU recently announced the election of three directors and welcomed four new institutions to its more than 120-member university consortium.

-The following leaders are newly elected ORAU board members, who will begin serving in June:
+The following leaders are newly elected members of the ORAU board of directors, who will begin serving in June:

 ORAU also announced the addition of the following universities to its consortium as sponsoring institutions, which are institutions of higher learning that grant doctoral degrees in multiple STEM fields and are among the nation’s top research universities:

-- Iowa State University, a public, nonprofit institution accredited by the Higher Learning Commission.
+- Indiana University-Purdue University Indianapolis, a public, nonprofit institution accredited by the Higher Learning Commission.

-- Portland State University, a public, nonprofit institution accredited by the Northwest Commission on Colleges and Universities.
+- University of Massachusetts Lowell, a public, nonprofit institution accredited by the New England Commission of Higher Education.

-At the same time, Western Michigan University became an associate member of the ORAU university consortium.
+At the same time, Texas A&M University-Kingsville became an associate member of the ORAU university consortium.
 Associate members are those institutions of higher learning offering bachelor’s, master’s or a limited number of doctoral degrees in the STEM fields.